philemmons/hw5-group4/README.md

 ## Known Problems -

 * One of the known problems of homework 5 is if you have the chat open in 2 tabs, <br> it registers you as 2 different users
-* Another known problem is ...
+* Another known problem is a user might not know what the number in the uper right hand corner means. <br> The number is the amount of users on the chat.

 ## What we Could Improve -

-* To improve our project we could ...
+* To improve our project we could add authentification to the chat room.
+* Once authentification is added, we can then autofill the username of the person who is on the chat.
+* Perhaps, add an anonymous feature - so users aren't required to login if they don't want to.

 ## To Run the Program Locally -